coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Variants:

-.. cmdv:: Add LoadPath @string.
+.. cmdv:: Add LoadPath @string

 Performs as Add LoadPath :n:`@string` as :n:`@dirpath` but for the empty directory path.

-.. cmd:: Add Rec LoadPath @string as @dirpath.
+.. cmd:: Add Rec LoadPath @string as @dirpath

 This command is equivalent to the command line option ``-R`` :n:`@string` :n:`@dirpath`.
 It adds the physical directory string and all its